AlissonDiniz/mrrobot/README.md

   - Twitter BootStrap

-Paste texts in the Mr Robot classify for you, if the indicated text category is wrong, you can teach the system
+Paste texts into Mr Robot and ask it to classify it for you, if the given text category is wrong, you can teach the system